 - “No sensitive information is stored on your device.”

 In addition, I’m willing to bet that most people reading this already pay their bills online.
 (Does anyone write checks anymore?).
 If you’re already paying your bills online, then using Prism is really no different in terms of security.
-In fact, Prism maintains that it’s actually more secure to pay your bills using Prism than compared to a normal payment website.
+In fact, Prism maintains that it’s actually more secure to pay your bills using Prism when compared to a normal payment website.
 As explained by Prism:

 “Prism runs as an app, which is inherently a much more secure environment than a desktop program or web site.
 All of the sensitive information exchanges with your services (i.e. transmission of account information and credentials) occur through our secure cloud service.
 We confirm the authenticity of every connection we make, and we take steps to ensure that your account information is never transmitted to the wrong party or via an insecure protocol.”